 Lateral traction is a treatment technique in which weight or tension is used to move a body part to the side or away from its original location.

 Traction as a treatment involves the amount of tension or force used, the length of time the tension is used, and the means used to maintain the tension.
-Lateral traction can also be used to treat some broken bones.

-Browner BD, Jupiter JP, Krettek C, Anderson PA.
+Browner BD, Jupiter JB, Krettek C, Anderson PA.
 Closed fracture management.
-In: Browner BD, Jupiter JP, Krettek C, Anderson PA, eds.
+In: Browner BD, Jupiter JB, Krettek C, Anderson PA, eds.
 Skeletal Trauma: Basic Science, Management, and Reconstruction.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 6.

 Review Date 4/18/2017

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.